FlyLuaIo/flyluaiosc/README.md

 # flyluaiosc
-Use Lua to control flight simulation hardware I/O
+Use Lua to control flight simulation USB HID hardware I/O

+flyluaiosc stands for flyluaio Sim Connect for MSFS2020 and MSFS2024

+flyluaiosc.exe is a standalone application runs on Windows OS

 # Features